Cauliflower tomato soup is a delightful twist on the classic minestrone. The soup is thickened with green lentils and garnished with parsley cream.

 - To a parchment lined baking sheet, add the cauliflower and the tomatoes and bake for about 30-40 minutes (or until the tomatoes are soft and the cauliflower is flecked with golden brown).

-- Meanwhile, add the olive oil and garlic to a large pot.
+- Meanwhile, add remaining olive oil and garlic to a large pot.
 Heat over a medium-high temp and cook until the garlic begins to brown.
 Add the diced onion and cook until translucent.

 - Add half of the vegetable broth and bring to a boil.